 The first step in collecting training data for machine vision is to design your image acquisition system.
 The images you acquire for training and inference may be negatively impacted by a poorly designed imaging solution.
 On the other hand, a well-designed image acquisition system will boost your model’s accuracy and sensitivity.
-In this article, we explain how to design an image acquisition system solution.
+In this article, we explain how to design an image acquisition system solution with machine vision examples.

 We will cover the following key factors for creating quality images needed for training your model.

 - Field of View